Deng Chao: 2000–2006: Early work and breakthrough

-2008–2010: Increasing recognition
+2007–2012: Increasing recognition

 Due to his rising popularity, Deng scored a role in Feng Xiaogang's war film Assembly.
-The film was well received by the audience and won critical acclaim.
-Deng won the Best Supporting Actor at the Hundred Flowers Awards, successfully making his crossover to the big screen.
+For the film, Deng won the Best Supporting Actor at the Hundred Flowers Awards, successfully making his crossover to the big screen.
 The same year, he co-starred in Cao Baoping's romantic thriller The Equation of Love and Death and was awarded the Society award at the Golden Phoenix Awards for his performance.

 In 2010, he starred in Tsui Hark's action-mystery film Detective Dee and the Mystery of the Phantom Flame, playing an albino detective named Bei Dong Lai.
 He earned a Best Supporting Actor nomination at the Hong Kong Film Awards.
 Deng next starred in fantasy film Mural (2011), directed by Gordon Chan and adapted from the renowned ghost novel "Strange Stories from a Chinese Studio".
-In 2012, he signed on to play Cold Blood in The Four trilogy, based on Woon Swee Oan's novel series Si Da Ming Bu (The Four Great Constables).
+In 2012, he played Cold Blood in the wuxia film The Four, based on Woon Swee Oan's novel series Si Da Ming Bu (The Four Great Constables).

 2013–2015: Directorial works and Keep Running

-In 2013, Deng starred as one of the three male leads in Peter Chan's film American Dreams in China, about three young men from poor backgrounds who achieved success by establishing a reputable English teaching school.
+In 2013, Deng starred as one of the three male leads in Peter Chan's film American Dreams in China, about three young men from poor backgrounds who achieved success by establishing an English teaching school.
 The film was a commercial success and earned positive reviews.
-Taipei Times call the movie a "a well-executed work of entertainment that preaches about China's growing power" and praised Deng for "delivering a focused performance as an idealist with a defeated ego".
+Taipei Times called the movie a "a well-executed work of entertainment that preaches about China's growing power" and praised Deng for "delivering a focused performance as an idealist with a defeated ego".

-Deng made his directorial debut with The Breakup Guru (2014), a romantic comedy starring himself and Yang Mi.
+Deng made his directorial debut with The Breakup Guru (2014), a romantic comedy co-created by him and Yu Baimei.
 Though it faced stiff competition from Hollywood blockbusters, the film grossed 180 million yuan in its opening week and ended up as one of the highest-grossing films in China that year.
 The same year, he joined Keep Running, a remake of the South Korean variety program Running Man.
 Keep Running enjoyed explosive popularity in China.
 That year, Deng was chosen as the Most Valuable Chinese Actor.

 Deng then starred in crime film The Dead End directed by acclaimed director Cao Baoping, and was praised by critics for "breathing life into the role with riveting performances", as well as his chemistry with co-star Duan Yihong.
 He shared the Best Actor award with co-stars Duan and Guo Tao at the 18th Shanghai International Film Festival, and won another Best Actor trophy at the Golden Rooster Awards.
 Deng teamed up again with Yu Baimei for the comedy film Devil and Angel, following the success of The Breakup Guru.
 However, unlike its predecessor, the film was voted the Most Disappointing Film of 2015 and received criticism for its poor approach to comedy.